 The PEBP Board consists of ten members appointed by the Governor.
 Each appointee represents a specific class of public employees and retirees—these include the Nevada System of Higher Education, retired public employees, state employees, and local government employees.
-Additionally, two members must have substantial and demonstrated experience in risk management, portfolio investment strategies, or employee benefits programs.
+Additionally, two members must have substantial and demonstrated experience in risk management, health care administration or employee benefits programs.
 One member must be employed in a managerial capacity for the Department of Administration.
 NRS 287.041

 PATRICK CATES, Chairman